dgestep/big-code-bang/README.md

  containing your View logic.
 Go ahead and give it a bang! :-)

-Almost done...
-More to follow...
+**Note:** This project is almost done...
+Stay tuned, more to follow...